kehers/kehers.github.com/_posts/2018-03-16-formatting-tweets.markdown

 }
 {% endhighlight %}

 The `full_text` does not tell the complete story.
 It does not include the tweet that was quoted.
 The quoted tweet is hidden somewhere in `quoted_status`.
-And unlike retweets where you can replace the tweet with the retweeted status, you need both the original and additional tweet in a quoted tweet.
+And unlike retweets where you can replace the tweet with the retweeted status, you need both the original and additional tweet to make complete sense of a *quote*.
 Here is what `quoted_status` looks like:

 {% highlight json %}
 {